beemanbp03/LocalLinks/README.md

 forecasts for the next 6 hours.
 For people who want to travel to new golf courses, it would be helpful to get a list of all your options as well as know if it will rain in that location in the next 6 hours.
 This will save people time, gas, and wasted time.

-///THIS IS A TEST TO SEE IF GIT PASSWORD CACHE IS WORKING///